-Not all managed IT services providers (MSPs) are created equal.
+Not all managed IT services providers (MSPs) in Toronto are created equal.
 Some specialize in a local area or particular industry, whereas others have more infrastructural and human resources at their disposal.
-The purpose of MSPs is to help small- to medium-sized businesses (SMBs) leverage IT to grow, so if a provider fails to meet this purpose, you have to find another MSP that’s better suited to fulfill your requirements.
+The purpose of managed IT services for SMBs is to help small- to medium-sized businesses leverage IT to grow, so if a provider fails to meet this purpose, you have to find another MSP that’s better suited to fulfill your requirements.

 “But so many of our IT systems are tied up with our MSP.
 Wouldn’t switching to a new MSP be time-consuming, costly, and disruptive to our operations?”

-Most professional MSPs configure their base operations similarly, so migration hiccups are rare and minor in scope.
-While IT systems and configurations can be complex behind-the-scenes, the goal is to completely minimize the impact on the customer — in most cases, it will be a seamless experience to you.
+Most managed IT services for SMBs configure their base operations similarly, so migration hiccups are rare and minor in scope.
+While IT systems and configurations can be complex behind-the-scenes, the goal is to completely minimize the impact on the customer—in most cases, it will be a seamless experience for you.
 And it is standard practice to schedule migrations during off business hours, so there’s practically no adverse impact to operations at all.

 “Why are you telling me this?
 Aren’t you also saying that if we’re your client, we can easily switch to your competitor?”

 The short answer to this is “yes.”
 But that’s why we say service is key.
 We will never be beaten on service, and we know that, so we are confident that our customers want to stay with us.
-The point is, if you are putting up with poor MSP service or performance, then don’t allow yourself to be convinced that it’s too hard or too disruptive to make a change.
+The point is, if you are putting up with poor IT MSP services or performance in Toronto, then don’t allow yourself to be convinced that it’s too hard or too disruptive to make a change.

-When breaking up with your MSP, you must be able to tell them this: It’s you, not me.
+When breaking up with your MSP in Toronto, you must be able to tell them this: It’s you, not me.

 Of course, as with any relationship, it takes two to tango.
-Communication and mutual agreement are keys to making things work, so begin by reviewing your contract.
+Communication and mutual agreement are keys to making things work, so begin by reviewing your contract and make an MSP transition checklist.
 Use it as the basis for your expectations and ask yourself the following questions: